check-spelling-sandbox/materialize/doc/developer/design/20220413_cluster_replica.md

   * Timely worker threads, specified as the `--workers` argument to `computed`

-The mapping between replica size and the above properties will be determined by the new `--cluster-replica-sizes` comand line option, which accepts a JSON object that can be deserialized into `ClusterReplicaSizeMap`:
+The mapping between replica size and the above properties will be determined by the new `--cluster-replica-sizes` command line option, which accepts a JSON object that can be deserialized into `ClusterReplicaSizeMap`:

 ```rust